Skye-XD/desktop-icons-ng/README.md

 **KNOWN ISSUES**

 - [ ] On X11, in latest Ubuntu and Fedora, Gtk.GestureClick.get_current_event_state() button click returns wrong state, crashing the Program.
-Works perfectly on Wayland on all distributions tried, works even on X11 on Manjaro and by extension on likely Arch Linux as well.
+Works perfectly on Wayland on all distributions tried, worked on older version of Manjaro on X, but the newer releases of Manjaro and ArchLinux also have this bug.
 This appears to be doe to an error in GJS, reported upstream [here](https://gitlab.gnome.org/GNOME/gjs/-/issues/507).
 Reported upstream [here](https://discourse.gnome.org/t/gtk4-eventcontroller-gestureclick-returns-incorrect-state-gdk-modifiertype-on-mouse-button-press-in-x11/9710) in Gnome Discourse and [here](https://bugs.launchpad.net/ubuntu/+source/gjs/+bug/1975544) on Ubuntu Launchpad.

 - [x] ~~Gdk.Display.get_default().get_app_launch_context() when used in launch() to launch a desktop file crashes GJS.
 Likely problem in GJS.
 Current workaround is not to use the context, set to null, till fixed upstream.~~ This is now fixed in latest GJS and enabled in the latest release.